anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: It is one of the blessings of old friends that you can afford to be stupid with them.
+Quote: The most formidable weapon against errors of every kind is reason.

-By: Ralph Waldo Emerson
+By: Thomas Paine